Oxford-Bee-Ops/sensor_core/README.md

 # sensor-core

 SensorCore makes it as easy to use Raspberry Pi SBCs for scientific data collection in long-running experiments.
-SensorCore is a pre-baked set of functionality and design choices that hide much of the complexity of managing devices, sensors, and data flows.
+SensorCore is a pre-baked set of functionality and design choices that reduce the complexity & risk in managing devices, sensors, and data flows.

 SENSOR INTEGRATION